mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 For most users, you do not need to run the generator yourself.
 You can find the library you need in the `build/` directory.

-> **Call for Contributions:** While all libraries are generated, not all have been extensively tested in real-world applications.
+> **Call for Contributions:** While all libraries are generated, not all have been extensively tested.
 We welcome and encourage community contributions.
 If you find a bug or have a suggestion, please [**open a GitHub Issue**](https://github.com/mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/issues).
 If you have fixes or tests to add, please feel free to **submit a Pull Request**.

 ---